 How do vegans get protein?

 Every meal should contain protein, but dieticians agree that meat as a source has become far too prominent in South African’s diets.
-If you look at the UK Department of Health’s Eat Well Guide to portion control of the five main food groups, you’ll see that only 15% of what we eat should be a protein.
+If you look at the UK Department of Health’s Eat Well Guide to portion control of the five main food groups, you’ll see that only 15% of what we eat on our plates should be a protein source – from animals.

 Does a vegan diet help you lose weight?

 This all depends on your choices.
 Without proper meal planning, it’s easy to fall into the trap of filling up on refined carbs and other processed foods, which are often loaded with sugar and empty calories, providing no nutrition.
 This will lead to weight gain and poor health.

 But, the bottom line is… studies show that vegans who have a balanced diet have a lower BMI, i.e. are leaner, than meat eaters.
 A healthy plant-based diet is low in saturated fats – not only do these contain more calories per gram than other foodstuffs, but they increase your risk of heart disease.